-Under Pennsylvania Statute, 22 P.S.
+A: Under Pennsylvania Statute, 22 P.S.
 501, sworn campus police officers (vs. unsworn security officers) at private colleges are sworn police officers in the county in which the college is located.
 They have all of the powers of arrest that any municipal or state police officers have within their jurisdiction.
-In Pennsylvania statute, Title 18 – Crimes and Offenses, defines “campus police” as employees of an institution of higher education who exercise powers of arrest under authority of law or ordinance.
+Pennsylvania statute, Title 18 – Crimes and Offenses, defines “campus police” as employees of an institution of higher education who exercise powers of arrest under authority of law or ordinance.
 Title 18 also outlines that Franklin & Marshall College DPS officers can exercise their powers “in and upon, and in the immediate and adjacent vicinity of the property.”

 Franklin & Marshall College has property in two municipalities – Lancaster City and Manheim Township.
 The College has a formal Memorandum of Understanding (MOU) with the Lancaster City Bureau of Police outlining roles and responsibilities of each party.
 Franklin & Marshall will soon be working with Manheim Township on a similar memorandum.

 A: While DPS enjoys strong relationships with Lancaster Police and Manheim Township Police, those departments do not currently have the staff to patrol the areas DPS currently patrols with the same frequency as DPS currently does.
-It is possible that F&M could pay for additional services from the City and Manheim Township to patrol these areas on a more frequent basis.

 DPS employs an educational approach with our students working with our students to keep them safe and refer them to the College judicial process if the situation calls for it.
 Lancaster Police and Manheim Township Police take a community policing approach and would not ordinarily work with the College’s judicial process.
-Response to an active shooter situation on campus may improve slightly by having Lancaster City and Manheim Township police closer to campus on a more frequent basis.